 - The nutritional information provided is approximate and is created with online calculators.
 Info will vary based on cooking methods and brands of ingredients used.

 - Puree the spinach to a paste for an even bright green colour.
-Add a tbsp of water if necessary to make it easier to puree.
+Add a tablespoon of water if necessary to make it easier to puree.

 - Make it vegan: Use flax eggs (see below, dairy-free butter and dairy free milk!

-- Flax eggs: For each egg (there are 3 in this recipe) mix 1 tbsp of ground flax with three tbsp of water.
+- Flax eggs: For each egg (there are 3 in this recipe) mix 1 tablespoon of ground flax with three tablespoon of water.
 Allow to stand for 10 minutes and then use in the recipe where it calls for eggs.